 To shape and bake: Preheat the oven to 500°F.

 Using a pastry brush, lightly grease 2 baking sheets with some canola oil.
 Slide the baking sheets into the center of the oven for a few minutes, just to heat the baking sheets a little, don’t leave it too long.

 Place the dough on a lightly floured surface and cut in half, putting half of it back in the bowl (covered) while you work with the other half.

 Cut the dough into four equal pieces.
 Shape each piece into a ball by rolling the dough on the counter and brush with melted butter.
 Do the same with the other half.

 Roll each ball out to about 1/8-inch in thickness.
 When all the ovals are rolled, brush off any excess flour.
-Keep centre slightly thinner than edges.
+Keep the center slightly thinner than the edges.
 Sprinkle a little salt and the reserved Climber’s High loose tea over the naan.
 Remove the baking sheets from the oven and arrange the naan in a single layer, 4 pieces per pan.
 Bake until they are light brown and puffy, about 5 minutes.
 Remove the baking sheets from the oven and transfer the naan to a serving platter lined with kitchen towels to keep them warm.